 - Programs accredited by the National Association for the Education of Young Children

-Alternate Path programs participating in the rating process will have the option of using a Great Start to Quality Approved Rater if they reach the on-site assessment step of the rating process.
+Alternate Path programs participating in the rating process may have the option of using a Great Start to Quality Approved Assessor if they reach the on-site assessment step of the rating process.

-In order to be a Great Start to Quality Approved Rater you must have all of the following:
+In order to be a Great Start to Quality Approved Assessor you must have all of the following:

 - Appropriate training through HighScope in the Program Quality Assessment (Preschool, Infant-Toddler, Family Child Care).